Easy Roasted Tomatillo Salsa Recipe

 The fresh tomatillos in this salsa are roasted in the oven, then pureed with peppers, onion quarters, select seasonings and fresh cilantro.
 You can use it as a topping for tacos, enchiladas, fish, burritos, taco salads or with tortilla chips for dipping.
 It’s quick and easy, it doesn’t get any better than that!

-- How do you make tomatillo salsa?
-It's all in the prep for this recipe.
+- How do you make tomatillo salsa or salsa verde?
+It’s all in the prep for this recipe.
 Cut the jalapeno through the middle lengthwise and remove the seeds and membrane with a spoon.
 Remove the stem from the serrano pepper and jalapeno pepper.
 Doing so, will protect your hands from becoming contaminated with the oils that can harm your eyes.
 You can also wear gloves.

 - It’s best to allow ample time for this tomatillo salsa to chill before serving.
 It can be made up to one day in advance.

 - This salsa can be stored for 2-3 days before serving in an airtight container chilled in the refrigerator.